-2018 Compensation Program Decisions
+2019 Compensation Program Decisions

-The following list summarizes the compensation decisions that our Compensation Committee made in 2017 for fiscal year 2018 executive compensation.
-Decisions for our named executive officer base salaries and equity incentive awards effective for the start of fiscal year 2018 were made in December 2017.
+The following list summarizes the compensation decisions that our Compensation Committee made in 2018 for fiscal year 2019 executive compensation.
+Decisions for our named executive officer base salaries and equity incentive awards effective for the start of fiscal year 2019 were made in December 2018.

-- Froze base salaries of the Chief Executive Officer and most other executive officers at 2014 levels (with the exception of Mr. Carrai and Mr. Adelman, who were awarded increases in base salaries in 2015 and therefore their 2017 base salaries were frozen at 2015 levels) to reflect the Company's performance-based compensation program. - Issued an approximate 50%/50% mix (at target) of performance-based and time-based RSUs to incentivize the Company's executive officers to build long-term equity value and to align the interests of our executive officers with our stockholders' interests.
-To more closely align executive officers' interests with the Company's stock performance and growth, the Compensation Committee applied performance measures for the vesting of the 2018 performance-based RSUs, whereby (a) 50% vest based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% vest based on the Company's EBITDA growth during a three year period.
-Additionally, time-based RSUs aligned long-term stockholder and executive interests with five-year cliff vesting for executive officers and a subsequent five-year deferral period for the Chief Executive Officer. - Continued its practice of eliminating excise tax gross-ups in any new change in control agreements or renewals or material amendments of existing change in control agreements. - Maintained double trigger vesting on all equity awards. - Continued the Company's Anti-Hedging and Anti-Pledging Policy. - Maintained a Stock Ownership Target Guideline of 1.0% of common stock outstanding for the Chief Executive Officer. - Evaluated performance goals to be set in 2018 for executive management to achieve for their annual cash incentive bonuses. - Maintained the Incentive Compensation Recoupment Policy for executive officers, which has a broader application than the clawback requirements under the Sarbanes-Oxley Act.
+- Continued to freeze base salaries of the Chief Executive Officer and a majority of our other executive officers at either 2014 or 2015 compensation levels to reflect the Company's performance-based compensation program. - Issued an approximate 50%/50% mix (at target) of performance-based and time-based RSUs to incentivize the Company's executive officers to build long-term equity value and to align the interests of our executive officers with our stockholders' interests.
+Performance-based RSUs granted in 2019 vest (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three-year period, and (b) 50% based on the Company's Adjusted EBITDA growth during a three-year period.
+Additionally, time-based RSUs aligned long-term stockholder and executive interests with five-year cliff vesting for executive officers and a subsequent five-year deferral period for the Chief Executive Officer. - Continued its practice of eliminating excise tax gross-ups in any new change in control agreements or renewals or material amendments of existing change in control agreements. - Maintained double trigger vesting on all equity awards. - Continued the Company's Anti-Hedging and Anti-Pledging Policy. - Maintained a Stock Ownership Target Guideline of 1.0% of common stock outstanding for the Chief Executive Officer. - Evaluated performance goals to be set in 2019 for executive management to achieve for their annual cash incentive bonuses. - Maintained the Incentive Compensation Recoupment Policy for executive officers, which has a broader application than the clawback requirements under the Sarbanes-Oxley Act.